 Other questions should be sent to my email: mariyas@live.unc.edu with the subject "ECON460 <insert a short description of the issue here>".
 You should expect a response within 48 hours during the weekdays and within 72 hours during weekends and holidays.

 All regrade requests should first be submitted via Gradescope.
-I will only consider them if you are unable to resolve the issue with the TA.
+I will only consider them if you are unable to resolve the issue with the grading assistant.
+Please refrain from emailing your GA.